unChaz/sci-fi-5e/srd/equipment/adventuring_gear.md

 **_Scale, Merchant’s._** A scale includes a small balance, pans, and a suitable assortment of weights up to 2 pounds.
 With it, you can measure the exact weight of small objects, such as raw precious metals or trade goods, to help determine their worth.

-**_spell datapad._** Essential for wizards, a spell datapad is a leather-bound tome with 100 blank vellum pages suitable for recording spells.
+**_tek skill datapad._** Essential for wizards, a tek skill datapad is a leather-bound tome with 100 blank vellum pages suitable for recording tek skills.

 **_Spyglass._** Objects viewed through a spyglass are magnified to twice their size.